TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The colorful city of Porto in Portugal.

-Walking out from a dark, silent alley onto Porto’s bustling seafood-scented ribeira, one immediately understands why this city is a hidden gem of the Iberian Peninsula.
-A myriad of ochre and brick colored houses sprout from the deep gorge leading down to the River Douro.
-As it coils and turns out towards the ocean crossed by 6 immense bridges, pinnacles of 19th and 20th century engineering, it’s no wonder the Porto has earned the title "city of bridges."
+Walking out from a dark, silent alley onto Porto's bustling seafood-scented Ribeira, one immediately understands why this city is a hidden gem of the Iberian Peninsula.
+Many ochre and brick-colored houses sprout from the deep gorge to the River Douro.
+As it coils and turns out towards the ocean, crossed by six immense bridges, pinnacles of 19th — and 20th-century engineering, it's no wonder Porto has earned the title "city of bridges."

-But Porto, in northern Portugal, seems to have many names and titles, particularly since UNESCO named it a World Heritage Site.
-Its baroque, gothic and renaissance facades decorated with stunning blue and white ceramic tile work, or azulejos dominate the historic center of the city.
-People peer out from their windows or balconies, garlanded by the day’s washing swaying in unison.
-The streets dip and rise creating spectacular visuals of a town that seems to have halted in time.
+However, Porto, in northern Portugal, has many names and titles, particularly since UNESCO named it a World Heritage Site.
+Its baroque, gothic, and Renaissance facades decorated with stunning blue and white ceramic tile work, or azulejos, dominate the city's historic center.
+People peer out from their windows or balconies, garlanded by the day's washing, swaying in unison.
+The streets dip and rise, creating spectacular visuals of a town that seems to have halted in time.

 Azulejo in Porto.